Time Cat: The Remarkable Journeys of Jason and Gareth: Origins

-I began to have a private joke, playing a game as it were, pretending that he could somehow appear and disappear whenever he wanted to. ...
+I began to have a private joke, playing a game as it were, pretending to appear and disappear whenever he wanted to. ...
 If a cat has nine lives, maybe he's gone off to visit one of his nine lives.
 At that moment, it suddenly occurred to me – this sounds like an idea for a whole book.
 Each chapter would be one of his nine lives.
 I didn't give him a credit in the book.
 But I should have, even though he didn't do any work.

 The nine settings were "nine places in the past that a cat would logically visit", discovered by reading and research.

 Plot summary

 Jason learns that his cat, Gareth, is able to talk and has the power to travel to nine different points in world history (his "nine lives").
 Jason convinces Gareth to take him along and their adventures begin where cats are considered divine, in Ancient Egypt in the year 2700 BC.

 Subsequently, they visit Rome, where they are taken in by the Old Cats of Caesar.
 There, they are kidnapped to a village where Cerdric Longtooth, the chieftain of the village tries to burn him but his wife objects.
 Later on, the villagers find out about Gareth.
 They refer to Gareth as a "Catamountain."
 Jason takes this opportunity to pretend to be the beholder of the supposedly Ferocious beast.
 They later on become friends with the village and leave after another catamountain arrives.
 This time, with kittens.
-Later, they visit the United Kingdom (55 BC), Ireland (AD 411), Japan (998), Italy (1468), Peru (1555), the Isle of Man (1588), Germany (1600), and the United States (1775).
+Later, they visit Britain (55 BC), Ireland (AD 411), Japan (998), Italy (1468), Peru (1555), the Isle of Man (1588), Germany (1600), and the United States (1775).

 After nine episodes they return home.
 Gareth says he will never again speak to Jason, and he forbids Jason ever to mention their travels to anyone.
 It is not difficult for Jason to obey, since he doubts that anyone would believe his story.
 However, he has acquired an ankh pendant as a memento and he uses it to communicate with Gareth without talking.